harto/enoki/example/swing/README.md

-This is a Swing-based engine implementation.
+This is a Swing-based game implementation.

 To run, try `lein do cljx, run`.